 The current required to drive a stepper motor depends on the motor, motor wiring, the driver, and the drive mode.
-To be safe, supply twice the motors rated current.
+To be safe, supply twice the motors rated current (and always include a fuse or circuit breaker).

 Motor Rating: Manufacturers can rate their motors under different systems.
 Most of the old round unipolar motors you pull out of old equipment have label ratings for 2 phases on.
 So 1.5A means both phases always running at 1.5A.
 But newer motors (like most square ones) are rated per phase, so 1.5A means 1.5 amps maximum with one coil running.